-Nearly 12 percent of children (about 1 in 9) in the United States are using some form of complementary health product or practice, such as dietary or herbal supplements.
+About 5 percent of children in the United States used dietary or herbal supplements in 2012.
 A dietary or herbal supplement may contain many compounds and its active ingredients may not be known.
 Also, what’s on the label may not be what’s in the bottle.
 Analyses of dietary supplements, including herbal supplements, sometimes find differences between labeled and actual ingredients.
 For more information, see NCCIH’s fact sheet Using Dietary Supplements Wisely.

 Here are examples of other safety concerns for some supplements that are often given to children:

 - Dietary supplements, including herbal products, may interact with other products or medications your child is taking or have unwanted side effects on their own.
 A common combination seen in children is acetaminophen and vitamin C, which slows the body’s processing of acetaminophen.

 - St. John’s wort has been shown to interact with many medications, including antidepressants, birth control pills, seizure control drugs, and certain drugs used to treat cancer.